KDE Free Qt Foundation

-The board of the Foundation consists of two members for The Qt Company and two members for KDE e.V.
+The board of the Foundation consists of two members for Qt Group and two members for KDE e.V.
 Decisions of the Foundation are taken by vote of the board members.
 In case of a tie the votes of the KDE representatives decide.

 The KDE e.V. appointed as board members of the KDE Free Qt Foundation the following people:

-The current voting members for The Qt Company are:
+The current voting members for Qt Group are:

 The Trolltech founders are advising members without voting right: